Battle of the Camel: General pardon

 Ali announced a public pardon after the battle, setting free the war prisoners and prohibiting the enslavement of their women and children.
 The properties seized were to be returned to the enemy soldiers, otherwise to their legal Muslim heirs.
 Ali instead compensated his army from the treasury of Basra.
 These instructions upset those whom Madelung and Veccia Vaglieri describe as the radicals in the camp of Ali.
 The orders indeed later became a rallying cry for the Kharijites against Ali.
 The discontented soldiers questioned why they were not allowed to take enemy's possessions and enslave their women and children when shedding their blood was considered lawful.
-If that was to be the case, Ali retorted, then they had to first decide whom among them would take possession of the prophet's widow.
+If that was to be the case, Ali retorted, then they had to first decide whom among them would take possession of Muhammad's widow.
 With this ruling, Ali thus recognized his enemies' rights as Muslims.
 Alongside this, Ali also set the prisoners free upon his victory, and both practices were soon enshrined in the Islamic law.
 Ali also extended this pardon to high-profile rebels such as Marwan and the sons of Uthman, Talha, and Zubayr.
 A Qurayshite prisoner named Musahiq ibn Abd Allah ibn Makhrama al-Amiri relates that Ali asked them if he was not the closest to Muhammad in kinship and the most entitled to the leadership after his death.
 He then let them go after they pledged allegiance to him.
 A different report on the authority of Abu Mikhnaf states that a defiant Marwan was still let go without giving his oath of allegiance.
 Marwan soon after joined the court of Mu'awiya.
 For Madelung, that Ali released such a "dangerous and vicious enemy" signals how little he was willing to engage in the ongoing political games of the civil war.

 Kufa as the de facto capital

 Before leaving Basra, Ali chastised its residents for breaking their oath of allegiance and dividing the community.
 He then appointed Ibn Abbas as the governor of Basra after receiving their renewed pledges.
 M.A.
-Shaban adds that Ali divided the treasury funds equally in Basra, which nevertheless remained a haven for years for pro-Uthman sentiments.
+Shaban adds that Ali divided the treasury funds equally in Basra, which nevertheless remained a haven for years for Uthmanid factions.
 The caliph soon set off for Kufa, arriving there in December 656 or January 657.
 He refused to reside in the governor's castle, calling it qasr al-khabal (lit. 'castle of corruption'), and instead stayed with his nephew Ja'da ibn Hubayra.
 Kufa thus became Ali's main base of activity during his caliphate.
 With this move, the Medinan elite permanently lost their authority over the Muslim community, remarks Maria M. Dakake.
 Kennedy similarly highlights the strategic disadvantages of Medina, saying that it was far from population centers of Iraq and Syria, and heavily depended on grain shipments from Egypt.
 Kufa was to remain the main center of Shia Islam until mid-second century AH (mid-eighth century), when Baghdad was founded.